Mira Road Call Centre con: Insider spills the beans

-Employee who quit call centre on learning about scam says most victims were senior citizens who could be easily bullied into paying up
+Employee who quit Mira Road call centre on learning about the shocking scam says most victims were senior citizens who could be easily bullied into paying up

 Just one month into his well-paying job, Rakesh (name changed) decided to quit.
 The reason, he says, was that he found out that he was really being used to cheat aged American citizens and extort money from them by pretending to be from the Internal Revenue Service.

 The Thane Crime Branch has arrested 72 people in the con and are hunting for the mastermind

 Speaking on condition of anonymity to mid-day, Rakesh detailed the day-to-day operations of the scam call centre in Mira Road.

 Rakesh, a college drop out in his 30s, landed the job four months ago.
 He was surprised it paid Rs 40,000 plus incentives.